Retrospective: Inflation, fires, Elizabeth II: the year 2022 in ten records

 Elon Musk, billions and a fiasco

-For a long time the world’s first fortune (only overtaken at the end of the year in the Forbes ranking by the CEO of the luxury giant LVMH Bernard Arnault), the boss of Tesla and SpaceX, Elon Musk distinguished himself by his about-face on Twitter, bought, in fine, in October for 44 billion dollars.
+For a long time the world’s first fortune (only overtaken at the end of the year in the Forbes ranking by the CEO of the luxury giant LVMH Bernard Arnault), the boss of Tesla and SpaceX, Elon Musk distinguished himself by his regarding-face on Twitter, bought, in fine, in October for 44 billion dollars.
 It has since put the social network in a perilous position by alienating advertisers, (ex) employees and regulators.

 Record auction